zkFold/zkfold-cardano/benchs/README.md

 ## Analyze uplc

-Benchmarks for profiling scripts in `analyze_uplc`.
+Benchmarks for profiling scripts in `analyze-uplc`.